hallambaker/Mathematical-Mesh/Web/Guide/connect.md

 ````
 >device request alice@example.com
-ERROR - Object reference not set to an instance of an object.
+ERROR - The feature has not been implemented
 ````

 In this case there is no existing device profile and so a new profile is